MicrosoftDocs/cpp-docs.tr-tr/docs/standard-library/forward-list-class.md

 ### <a name="remarks"></a>Açıklamalar

-Tür, _ `Ty` şablon parametresi için bir eş anlamlı.
+Tür, `Type` şablon parametresi için bir eş anlamlı.